Otto Laske

 ART WORK OUTSIDE OF POETRY Those interested in Otto Laske's visual art work are invited to go to https://www.saatchiart.com/olaske or https://www.saatchiart.com/olaske?srslti....
 Those interested in his instrumental/vocal and electronic music are invited to go to https://ottolaske.com/music/

-Presently, Otto is interested in a group of established writers who deal with issues of composition rather than just content (texts and single poems), meaning that they understand Gertrude Stein's statement that "it is composition that makes all the difference", -- who thereby recognize a meta-level of writing "above content" that has to do with how parts of a poetry collection (or collection of stories) communicate with each other, and thus determine (or influence) how individual pieces of a collection are to be read, understood, and how they dialogue with each other.
+Presently, Otto is interested in a group of established writers who deal with issues of composition rather than just single poems, meaning that they understand Gertrude Stein's statement that "it is composition that makes all the difference", -- who thereby recognize a meta-level of writing "above content" that has to do with how parts of a poetry collection dialogue with each other, and thus determine (or influence) how individual pieces are to be understood.

 -------------------------------------------